koneika/FreeIDK/README.md

-pet project, automatic changeable account, that's all
+automatic changeable account, that's all